Specific Performance vs. Cancellation

 Cancellation is the choice to cut your losses and walk away from the agreement.
 You choose this route when the relationship has completely broken down, or when enforcing the contract is no longer practical.
 By electing to cancel a property sale, you release both parties from their future obligations.
 The contract is dissolved, and the focus shifts to resetting the scoreboard.
 You want to return everyone to the financial position they were in before the ink dried on the document.

 Undoing a deal involves the strict rule of restitution.
 Any deposit held in the estate agent's trust account must generally be accounted for and returned, unless the contract contains a valid forfeiture clause.
 If the buyer has already taken occupation of the house, they must vacate.
-Cancellation cleans the slate, allowing you to put the property back on the market or look for alternative accommodation without the weight of a pending lawsuit dragging down your plans.
+Cancellation cleans the slate, allowing you to put the property back on the market or look for alternative accommodation without the burden of a pending lawsuit dragging down your plans.

 Proving Financial Damages in a Property Dispute